Pregnant in College — Impossible, or Perfect Timing?

 -

-- The government supplies universities with discretionary funds for students who have financial difficulties.
+- The government supplies universities with discretionary funds for students who have financial difficulties because they are single parents.
 Ask your Student Support or Student Services Office how to apply.

 - Access to Learning Fund (ALF) is available at your university.
 Google "ALF" and pick out your university's page.